Music Education Courses

 - MUS E598 Practicum/Thesis Proposal in Music Education (0 cr.)
 P: Consent of the instructor.
 Enrollment required prior to the final semester of coursework.
 Development of Practicum or Thesis methodology and analysis procedures.

-- MUS E599 Practicum in Music Education (3 cr.)
-P: E598 Practicum/Thesis Proposal in Music Education.
+- MUS E599 Practicum in Music Education (1-3 cr.)
 Research-based practical or creative project or investigation (may be a phase of a cooperative study or an independent project).
+This course is eligible for deferred (R) grading.

-- MUS E600 Thesis in Music Education (3 cr.)
-P: E598 Practicum/Thesis Proposal in Music Education.
+- MUS E600 Thesis in Music Education (1-3 cr.)
 Quantitative or qualitative scholarly research document.
+This course is eligible for deferred (R) grading.

 - MUS E616 Curriculum in Music Education (3 cr.)
 P: E518 Foundations of Music Education and consent of instructor.
 Purpose, problems, development, and current trends in music curricular structures in elementary, secondary, and higher education.